Keepsake

 QR codes require internet and Remento's servers to function

-Limited cover options vs 536+ customisation options with Keepsake
+Limited cover options vs 536+ customisation options with a Keepsake book

 All books ship from the US, around 3 weeks for international delivery